 Label, Label, Label!

 Look around your classroom.
 How many words do you see?
 A print-rich preschool classroom has meaningful words taped, glued, or written on objects and equipment in each learning center.
-To make labels, use any word processor with a large, clear font.
-Type out a list, print it on regular paper, and tape the printed words on objects.
-Tip: Digital cameras are great for adding pictures to labels.
+To make labels, use a large, clear font to type out a list of items around the room and tape the printed words on the objects.

 Make an Art Documentary in 15 Minutes or Less!

-The idea of collecting and displaying children's work is not new.
-But scanners and camcorders are-and they offer exceptional ways to digitally document a child's literacy development.
-The next time you have a pile of artwork on the drying rack, grab your camcorder and start a Mozart CD on your boom box.
+The idea of collecting and displaying children's work is not new, but now there are many exceptional ways to digitally document a child's literacy development.
+The next time you have a pile of artwork on the drying rack, grab your camera and start a Mozart soundtrack.
 Make sure all the lights are on the more light, the better.
 Zoom in for a tight shot on each picture before moving in on the next.
 By carefully planning the sequence of pictures, you can create a beautiful video showcase of children's artwork in a very short time.
 Play your movie during parent nights.